10 Types of Google Ads You Should Know About!

 10. Google Local Services Ads

-Google Search campaigns are a cornerstone of digital advertising, offering businesses a powerful way to reach potential customers actively searching for products or services.
-Let’s explore the various types of Google Search ads and their unique features:
+Google Search Ad campaigns are a cornerstone of digital advertising, offering businesses a powerful way to reach potential customers actively searching for products or services.
+Search campaigns put text ads at the top of Google results the moment someone searches for what you sell.
+They remain the highest-intent ad type Google offers: the user has told you what they want, and your ad answers.

 The text ads consist of: